nothing like new colour to bring an old piece of furniture back to life. but when you have non-removable fabric covers … bummer? maybe not.

 greg of ecoroofs everywhere shows us on his ikea skruvsta how you can paint the fabric and even make it look like vinyl.

-he painted it honey yellow and added in a retro looking pedestal he scavenged.
+this is greg’s skruvsta. in its previous life, it had prints and a pedestal with castors. he painted it honey yellow and added in a retro looking pedestal he scavenged.

 “i used acrylic paint and added fabric medium, sometimes called textile medium. that turns the paint into fabric paint.